Packers withstand late rally to outlast Eagles 30-16

 Eagles: Linebacker Davion Taylor (knee) and guard Jason Peters (foot) didn’t finish the game.
 Cornerback Darius Slay injured his knee in the second half.

 Packers: Tight end Jace Sternberger (concussion), running back/kick returner Tyler Ervin (ankle) and defensive tackle Billy Winn (triceps) left the game.
-Defensive back Raven Green injured his shoulder and wide receiver Equanimeous St. Brown was evaluated for a concussion.
+Defensive back Raven Greene injured his shoulder and wide receiver Equanimeous St. Brown was evaluated for a concussion.

 UP NEXT